Kraftland/mcctl/readme.md

 1. ~~Save configurations to `~/.config`.~~

-2. Automatically detect what plugins you installed.

 # Known bugs

 - Spigot's own build tools may occationally crash, `mcctl -clean` might fix it.

-- Do not use `manjaro-zsh-config-git` in aur or you might experience screen problems.
+- Do not use `manjaro-zsh-config-git` or any other similar package or you might experience screen problems.
+If you have to use those zsh plugins, change your default shell to bash `chsh -s /bin/bash`

 - Can't download sac due to spigotmc.org's unique protection